omeriem/3AInternship2022-2023/README.md

 ----------------------------------------week 4 and 5 (Christmas holidays)--------------------------------------------------------

-The week (from November, monday december 19th to January 2nd) :
+The week (from monday december 19th to January 2nd) :
 - Finish the background section : check the outline.txt file added here in the git for guidelins !
 - As I asked you during our last meeting, in the background section keep only the general definitions and move the background paragraphs in the state of the art section and rewrite them as stated in the outline file.
 - Continue State-of-the-Art Section (Section 3)

 ----------------------------------------week 3--------------------------------------------------------

-The week (from November, monday december 12th to december 19th) : ?
+The week (from monday december 12th to december 19th) : ?
 - Finish the background section : check the outline.txt file added here in the git for guidelins !
 - As I asked you during our last meeting, in the background section keep only the general definitions and move the background paragraphs in the state of the art section and rewrite them as stated in the outline file.
 - Start State-of-the-Art Section (Section 3)